-How to Handle Property Encroachment in California
+How to Handle Property Encroachment in California in 2026

 Dealing with property encroachment in California can be stressful.
 Maybe a neighbor’s fence crosses onto your lot, or you discover a shed or driveway built past the boundary line.
 Encroachments are common in dense neighborhoods and older properties where survey records aren’t always precise.